 The college has a strong commitment in responding to the needy with staff and students volunteering regularly to assist at The Matthew Talbot Hostel at Darlinghurst.
-The college is involved in the Christian Brothers Sports Association (CBSA), competing weekly in a range of sports each term.
+The college is involved in the Sydney Catholic Schools Sports competition, competing weekly in a range of sports each term.
 The college participates in the Catholic Schools’ Debating Association (CSDA) competitions and excels in both of these co-curricular fields of endeavour.

 The college provides a holistic education based on the principles of boys’ education.
 The young men are encouraged to have positive and healthy relationships with all in the community.
 The staff are committed to providing excellent learning and teaching in the formal curriculum and a diverse range of opportunities in the sporting and cultural fields.